-#3 You make the most of every moment.
-Couples that are long distance make the most of every second together because they know it won’t last long.
+Couples that are long-distance make the most of every second together because they know it won’t last long.
 And if you take more time apart in a relationship, you will begin to do that too.

-#5 You can focus on your friendships.
-I’m sure you have that friend that ditches you whenever they are in a relationship.
+You probably have that friend that ditches you whenever they are in a relationship.
 They cancel plans, they go silent in the group chat, and you don’t hear from them unless their significant other is out of town.
-You don’t like it, so don’t do it.

 Depending on your partner to fulfill your life puts a ton of pressure on them and the relationship.
 Having your friends to rely on and vent to or just relax with is vital for a healthy relationship.
 [Read: 15 easy ways to start making new friends as an adult]

-#6 You won’t need a painful break.
-I know thinking about a potential break up sucks.
-But, if you have ever made your partner your whole life, the break up is a thousand times worse.
+We know that thinking about a potential breakup sucks.
+But, if you have ever made your partner your whole life, the breakup is a thousand times worse.

-Without time apart in a relationship, breaking up is so awful because you are readjusting your entire life.
+Without time apart in a relationship, breaking up is so awful because you are readjusting your entire life all by yourself with no other important person in your life.
 So, not only is time apart beneficial if things go south, but it can prevent things from even getting that far in the first place.
-I’ve seen a lot of couples hit a point where they break up only to get back together a few days later.
+We’ve seen a lot of couples hit a point where they break up only to get back together a few days later.

 Although you may love every minute together, a tiny break can bring you back together feeling refreshed.
 Everyone needs a tiny vacation every once in a while, even from what we love.